aws/sagemaker-python-sdk/.github/ISSUE_TEMPLATE/documentation-request.md

 ---

 **What did you find confusing?
 Please describe.**
 A clear and concise description of what you found confusing.
 Ex.
-I'm tried to [...] but I didn't understand how to [...]
+I tried to [...] but I didn't understand how to [...]

 **Describe how documentation can be improved**
 A clear and concise description of where documentation was lacking and how it can be improved.